Writing a Patient Diary

 “A good nights sleep woke 7-30am no pain feet just feel heavy with the dressings No pain relief needed today Can stand on my feet now without wincing”

-Then we have the patient who likes more detail.
+Then there’s the patient who likes more detail

 “I have mastered the art of getting in and out of the bath keeping my left leg clear of the water, being nimble and agile has its advantages.
 No pain on waking but after bathing and dressing and maneuvering downstairs I was starting to feel uncomfortable, after sitting with foot elevated for a while was feeling better.
 Have not felt the need for any pain relief so far today.
 The rest of the day was spent watching Christmas films on TV with my foot elevated”